 You can show the value of your services to sales leads by having multiple clients.
 Having a broad client base also shows that you are a reliable freelance who can handle several projects simultaneously.

 Many freelancers find that their profits increase when they have multiple clients.
 This is because you often must work harder to accommodate each client’s needs and deadlines.
-Working on several projects at once can help you build a portfolio that demonstrates your skill and experience.
+Working on several projects can help you build a portfolio demonstrating your skill and experience.
 You can also gain knowledge by working with different types of clientele.

 Serving repeat clients on a retainer